LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Abstract

 \section{Abstract}

-End‑to‑end paradigms have demonstrated great potential for autonomous driving.
-Additionally, most existing methods are built upon Transformer architectures.
-However, transformers incur a quadratic attention cost, limiting their ability to model long spatial and temporal sequences—particularly on resource‑constrained edge platforms.
-As autonomous driving inherently demands efficient temporal modeling, this challenge severely limits the deployment and their real-time performance.
-Recently, linear attention mechanisms have gained increasing attention due to their superior spatiotemporal complexity.
-However, existing linear attention architectures are limited to self-attention, lacking support for cross-modal and cross-temporal interactions—both crucial for autonomous driving.
+End-to-end autonomous driving has emerged as a promising paradigm.
+However, state-of-the-art methods rely heavily on Transformer architectures.
+The inherent quadratic complexity of Transformers restricts their ability to model long-range spatial and temporal dependencies, particularly on resource-constrained edge platforms.
+Given the inherent demand for efficient temporal modeling in autonomous driving, this computational bottleneck severely constrains real-time deployment.
+While linear attention mechanisms offer a computationally efficient alternative, existing architectures are predominantly limited to self-attention, lacking the cross-modal capabilities essential for autonomous driving.
 In this work, we propose LADY, the first fully linear attention-based generative model for end-to-end autonomous driving.
-LADY enables fusion of long-range temporal context at inference with constant computational and memory costs, regardless of the history length of camera and LiDAR features.
-Additionally, we introduce a lightweight linear cross-attention mechanism that enables effective cross-modal information exchange.
-Experiments on the NAVSIM and Bench2Drive benchmarks demonstrate that LADY achieves state-of-the-art performance with constant-time and memory complexity, offering improved planning performance and significantly reduced computational cost.
-Additionally, the model has been deployed and validated on edge devices, demonstrating its practicality in resource-limited scenarios.
+LADY incorporates a novel, lightweight linear cross-attention (LICA) mechanism to enable effective cross-modal interaction while preserving linearity.
+A key advantage of our framework is its ability to fuse long-range temporal contexts during inference with constant computational and memory costs ($O(1)$), regardless of the historical sequence length.
+Experiments on the NAVSIM and Bench2Drive benchmarks demonstrate that LADY achieves performance comparable to state-of-the-art methods, delivering competitive planning accuracy with significantly reduced latency.
+Furthermore, efficiency benchmarking on edge devices validates the model's feasibility for resource-limited scenarios.